intranda/goobi-plugin-workflow-close-step/README_EN.md

 The easiest way to get such a file is to compile a list of the processes you want on the 'Search processes' page and export the result from the 'Processes' page to an Excel file.

-**Important:** Make sure that `Vorgang-ID` is selected for column 1, otherwise the file will not contain the required IDs and will not be compatible with this plugin.
+**Important:** Make sure that `Select all fields` is selected, otherwise the file will not contain the required IDs in the second column and will not be compatible with this plugin.

 <!---
 Hier optional ein Bildschirmfoto von einer korrekten Excel-Datei einfügen